Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Introduction and summary of contributions

-In a recent work involving one of us \cite{VilasiniColbeck2021}, a framework that meets both the first and second criteria has been developed.
-This allows for modelling a general class of cyclic and non-classical (quantum or post-quantum) causal models and conditions for characterising whether or not a causal model leads to signalling outside the future with respect to an embedding in a spacetime structure have been proposed.
-However, this framework mainly focusses on a more device independent notion of signalling between classical settings and outcomes (even if these may be generated by measuring quantum or post-quantum systems), and the criteria 3 and 4 were not considered there, which are necessary for analysing process matrix implementations.
+Both indefinite as well as cyclic causal structures correspond to non-acyclic causal structures.
+Interestingly, previous works \cite{Oreshkov2012, Chiribella2013,Baumeler_2016, Araujo2017,Barrett2020} have demonstrated mathematical correspondences between the two, which provide very useful insights for achieving the first criterion above.
+However, these works focus on the details of the information-theoretic notion and do not consider spacetime causality or compatibility as required by the second criterion.
+In recent works involving one of the authors \cite{VilasiniColbeckPRA, VilasiniColbeckPRL}, a framework applicable to quantum as well as post-quantum probabilistic theories, that meets both the first and second criteria has been developed.
+The present work is inspired by the general approach to information-theoretic and spatio-temporal causal structures introduced there.
+However, the previous framework mainly focuses on signalling between classical settings and outcomes (even if these may be generated by measuring quantum or post-quantum systems), and the criteria 3 and 4 were not considered there, which are necessary for analysing realisations of indefinite causal order processes.